rgtlai/aws-copilot/README.md

 - Need an AMI?
 Ask the agent to run `describe_images` with the owner/filter values you want (e.g., owner `amazon` and a name filter matching an Amazon Linux 2 AMI).
 The response includes the AMI IDs you can feed into `launch_ec2`.
+- Need a key pair?
+Use `describe_key_pairs` to list the key pairs in the target region and choose an existing one, or create a new key pair in the AWS console first and provide its name here.

 During the chat flow the assistant confirms the required AWS parameters and then runs the `github_deployer` tool to orchestrate the clone → package → deploy